CDCgov/dynode-web/README.md

 ## Getting started

--   Install system dependencies:
-    -   rust
+-   Install rust
+    -   The nightly channel is specified in the `rust-toolchain.toml`, but you may need to explicitly swith with `rustup override set nightly`
+    -   Dependeing on your OS, you may need to explicitly specify your architecture, e.g., with `rustup target add x86_64-unknown-linux-gnu`
+    -   Install wasm: `rustup target add wasm`
-    -   node
+-   Install node
--   Run backend tests: `cargo +nightly test`
+-   Run backend tests: `cargo test`
-    -   This should also install rust package dependencies
 -   Install frontend: `npm install`
     -   Because of platform differences, you may need to delete `npm_modules` and `package-lock.json` and run `npm install` again.
 -   Run frontend tests: `npm test`